Lao cuisine: Cooking methods

 Grilling, boiling, stewing, steaming, searing and mixing (as in salads) are all traditional cooking methods.
-Stir-frying is now common, but considered to be a Chinese influence.
+Stir-frying is common, and considered to be a Chinese influence.
 Stews are often green in color, because of the large proportion of vegetables used as well as ya nang leaf.
-Soups/stews are categorized as tom, tom jeud, kaeng, and kaeng soua.

 Ping means grilled.
-It is a favorite cooking method.
 Ping gai is grilled chicken, ping sin is grilled meat, and ping pa is grilled fish.
-Before grilling, the meat is typically seasoned with minced garlic, minced coriander root, minced galangal, salt, soy sauce, and fish sauce, each in varying quantities, if at all, according to preference.
-The Lao seem to prefer a longer grilling at lower heat.
+Before grilling, the meat may be seasoned with minced garlic, minced coriander root, minced galangal, salt, soy sauce, and fish sauce.